Early Years Curriculum

 It is our intent to provide children with a nurturing, supportive and safe environment where ALL children receive a creative, inspiring, challenging and purposeful curriculum, that provides them with the skills to be successful, confident and a life-long learner; by developing their physical, verbal, cognitive and emotional needs whilst embedding a positive attitude to school and learning.

 The Early Year Foundation Stage is a creative curriculum which allows young children to learn new skills and experiences through hands on, explorative play.

 Within the Early Years Curriculum there are 7 areas of learning.
 These areas are then subdivided into 17 aspects of learning.

 During every child’s first year in school, they will access a wide range of exciting activities, all of which are linked to each of the statements (see above).

-Teaching is planned based on children’s interests.
+Although we do set half termly topics, planning remains based on children's interest and through discussions children decide the direction of our learning.
 As professionals, we understand that children are more highly motivated when they are engaged in a topic which is of particular interest to them.
-Throughout the year, The Early Years staff will collate written, photographic and video evidence of each child based on the above statements.
+Throughout the year, the Early Years staff will collate written, photographic and video evidence of each child based on the above statements.
 This evidence is then complied and used to paint a picture of each individual child’s achievement across all the areas of the curriculum.
 Eventually it will form their end of year report.
 We also plan adult initiated cultural topics to raise awareness of different cultures and traditions.
 See Long Term Plan below.

-Numeracy is practical and session provide hands on, physical learning.
+Numeracy is practical and sessions provide hands on, physical learning.
 Each mathematical skill is taught and then revisited throughout the year to ensure the learning is embedded.